host4ideas/CFTICIFCD3820611/LabLogicsApps/Evidencias.md

 ## Instructions

-### Before you start

-#### Sign in to the lab virtual machine

-Sign in to your Windows 10 virtual machine (VM) by using the following credentials:

--   Username: **Admin**

--   Password: **Pa55w.rd**

-> **Note**: Instructions to connect to the virtual lab environment will be provided by your instructor.

-#### Review the installed applications

-Find the taskbar on your Windows 10 desktop.
-The taskbar contains the icons for the applications that you'll use in this lab:

--   Microsoft Edge

--   File Explorer

--   Windows Terminal

 ### Exercise 1: Create Azure resources

 #### Task 1: Open the Azure portal

-1. On the taskbar, select the **Microsoft Edge** icon.

-1. In the open browser window, go to the Azure portal (<https://portal.azure.com>).

-1. Enter the email address for your Microsoft account, and then select **Next**.

-1. Enter the password for your Microsoft account, and then select **Sign in**.

-    > **Note**: If this is your first time signing in to the Azure portal, you'll be offered a tour of the portal.
-Select **Get Started** to skip the tour.

 #### Task 2: Create an API Management resource